 - Submission of more than one entry is allowed as long as the entries are not inter-related.
 You are encouraged to package the programs that are directly connected as one comprehensive entry. - In case more than one entry from one LGU reaches the finals, only one can enter the Top 10. - Galing Pook will also endeavor to allocate two spots each in the Top 10 for provinces, cities, municipalities, and barangays, with the remaining spots for wildcard entries (open to all LGU types).
 However, although spots are allocated, entries must still meet the selection criteria.
-Thus, when no LGU meets the criteria to be able to land a spot in their LGU type, the spots allocated for them will be added to the wildcard spots and open to all other LGUs that are more qualified. - Please visit our website, www.galingpook.org to learn more about our previous winners and if your entry is similar, please highlight what makes your program different or better. - Before submitting your full application, you may submit your Expression of Interest to Join where you will indicate a very brief description of the program you would like to submit.
-You may also directly proceed to the full application. - Provide all the required information. - Your responses may be in English or Filipino. - For parts that require narratives, please be concise and straightforward in your answers.
-A character limit will be imposed on each part of the form. - Deadline of submission of the full application is extended until June 10, 2023 provided you submit the Expression of Interest on or before May 31, 2023. - For questions, email us at galingpookawards@gmail.com.
+Thus, when no LGU meets the criteria to be able to land a spot in their LGU type, the spots allocated for them will be added to the wildcard spots and open to all other LGUs that are more qualified. - Please visit our website, www.galingpook.org to learn more about our previous winners and if your entry is similar, please highlight what makes your program different or better. - Provide all the required information. - Your responses may be in English or Filipino. - For parts that require narratives, please be concise and straightforward in your answers.
+A character limit will be imposed on each part of the form. - Deadline of submission of the application form is on June 28, 2024 at 11:59PM.